-The Science-of-Agriculture price is available only after USPS authorization.
-An application or written request for Science-of-Agriculture prices must be filed at the publication's original entry Post Office.
-Application may be made by submitting an application for Periodicals mailing privileges (Form 3500) or by filing for reentry (on Form 3510) after Periodicals mailing privileges are authorized.
-The applicant must submit evidence to show eligibility under the corresponding standards in 11.0.
+An application for Science-of-Agriculture prices must be filed at the publication's original entry Post Office, by submitting an application for Periodicals mailing privileges (Form 3500) or by filing for reentry (on Form 3510) after Periodicals mailing privileges are authorized.
+The applicant must submit evidence of eligibility under 11.0.